What's Inside?

 Business meetings in the Philippines often feature this linguistic dance.
 The agenda is in English.
 The presentation is in English.
 But sidebar conversations happen in Tagalog.
 Questions get asked in Tagalog, answered in English.
 Everyone understands everything.
 Nobody thinks it’s strange.

 The numbers tell part of the story.
-Tagalog speakers, English speakers, regional language speakers.
+Tagalog speakers, English speakers, and regional language speakers.
 But the real story is how Filipinos navigate between languages fluidly, choosing the right tool for each moment.
 Language isn’t about percentages.
 It’s about possibilities.

 And Filipinos have more linguistic possibilities than most countries offer.